Statements on research data management in funding proposals

 How should the proposal´s DMP be structured?

 Carefully read the tender and check whether it specifies on DMP structure.
-In case of educational sciences, for instance, current tenders generally refer to the "standardisierter Datenmanagementplan für die Bildungsforschung”.
-(Stamp, currently German only) If there are no specifications, you can follow our recommendations on how to structure RDM chapters in DFG proposals (see above).
+In case of educational sciences, for instance, current tenders generally refer to the “standardisierter Datenmanagementplan für die Bildungsforschung” (Stamp).
+If there are no specifications, you can follow our recommendations on how to structure RDM chapters in DFG proposals.

 -